 Where are you staying?

 Now, the reason you need to think about where you're staying is for the plug.
 Yes, if you're traveling to another country it will be important to do the research to see what plug adapter you will need.
 You can Google this and get your plug adapter on Amazon.
 Most importantly, put your adapter in your CPAP bag.

 If you are traveling by car, I always like to bring my gallon of distilled water.
 If you're traveling by air, this is not possible.
 The TSA will not allow you to bring water on the plane.
 What I do is use bottled water that I can easily get once I get to my destination.

-Traveling with your CPAP on a plane, the most important thing I have found is putting my mask in a ziplock bag.
+When traveling with your CPAP on a plane, the most important thing I have found is putting my mask in a Ziploc bag.
 The reason is when you go through security they usually have you open your bag and remove the motor portion of your CPAP.
 I have had patients have pieces and parts go missing after they have put their open CPAP bag through the security belt.
-By keeping your mask in a ziplock bag the TSA agents can see what is inside without having to touch your mask.
+By keeping your mask in a Ziploc bag, the TSA agents can see what is inside without having to touch your mask.

 Know that your CPAP is a medical device

 Also, make sure to have a luggage tag on your CPAP.
 Remember, your CPAP is a medical device, and it states that on the bottom of your CPAP in case you are asked what it is.
 I was surprised that some TSA agents had no idea what my CPAP was.
 With that being said, because it is a medical device, it should not count as a carry-on.